TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 Set this value to true to have Tyk store the inbound request and outbound response data in HTTP Wire format as part of the analytics data.

 `metadata`
-Meta data to be included as part of the session.
+Metadata to be included as part of the session.
 This is a key/value string map that can be used in other middleware such as transforms and header injection to embed user-specific data into a request, or alternatively to query the providence of a key.

 `tags`
 Tags are embedded into analytics data when the request completes.
 If a policy has tags, those tags will supersede the ones carried by the token (they will be overwritten).